chirathlv/zblock/README.md

 To setup this testnet, following tools has been used

-    > Puppeth to generate gensis block
+> 1. Puppeth to generate gensis block

-    > Geth & Tools 1.9.7 to create keys, initialize nodes and connect the nodes together (<a href="http://stackoverflow.com" target="_blank">Go</a>)
+> 2. Geth & Tools 1.9.7 to create keys, initialize nodes and connect the nodes together ([stable release](https://geth.ethereum.org/downloads/))

-    > The Clique Proof of Authority Algorithm
+> 3. The Clique Proof of Authority Algorithm